Facilitate and Inspire Student Learning and Creativity with G-Suite: Advanced

 0.50 USBE Credits

-This badge focuses on advanced integration of Google search functions in your practice.
+This microcredential focuses on advanced integration of Google search functions in your practice.
 Teaching advanced online skills is a vitally important part of modern instruction.
 If learners can efficiently search online and understand how to verify the information they find, they will develop essential inquiry and critical thinking skills relevant in the classroom and beyond.

 Google Plus: An Internet-based social network owned and operated by Google.